-Photography is one of our favorite pastimes here at DIY Projects.
-The trick to taking a good photo isn’t necessarily your fancy equipment.
-Did you know years ago people used to make their photography equipment out of cardboard and some tubing?
-It isn’t terribly difficult to make your own dark room developing solution, either.
-Do you think you have what it takes to properly photograph like a starving artist?
-Check out some of these awesome DIY tips and tricks to help you build your own custom photography kits.
-Your friends will certainly be jealous of your low-budget gear.
+Check out these DIY photography ideas and hacks and spare your wallet from super expensive photography equipment.
+The trick to taking a good photo isn't necessarily your fancy gear.
+Did you know years ago, people used to make their photography equipment out of cardboard and some tubing?
+It isn't terribly difficult to make your own darkroom developing solution, either.
+Help yourself to some of these awesome DIY photography hacks and tricks to help you build your own custom photography kits!

-Did you ever want to make your own speedlight mount but couldn’t figure out how?
-Check out this awesome do-it-yourself tutorial with the full instructions below.
+Did you ever want to make your own speedlight mount but couldn't figure out how?
+Check out this awesome do-it-yourself tutorial with the full instructions.
 So cool!

 3. DIY Gary Fong Lightsphere

 Check out this interesting way to diffuse your light by using some bubble wrap!
 See the link below for the full instructions.
-This idea is so clever.
+This DIY photography lighting idea is so clever.
 Who would have thought (besides being insanely fun to pop) bubble wrap had so many uses!

 4. Dreamy Vaseline Filter For Blurry Effect

-All you need is a a rubber band to hold the cling wrap tight on the lens hood and some Vaseline (smear liberally).
+All you need is a rubber band to hold the cling wrap tight on the lens hood and some Vaseline (smear liberally).
+With a dab of petroleum jelly, you can create professional vintage-style photos without spending much or at all!

 5. Collapsible Light Box For Those Short On Space And Cash